Main photo credit: mihalec / Shutterstock.com

 Try to get one of these away from a typical electrician and he or she will tackle you.
 That’s because they are so useful.
 In addition to having a small side-cutter, the narrow tips are great for grabbing, pulling, or twisting wire or other materials in tight spots—and aren’t the wires you’re working on in your car always in tight spots?

-IRWIN is a reputable brand, and they make some nice, moderately priced cutters and pliers, which is why I made them my pick here.
+IRWIN is a reputable brand, and it makes some nice, moderately priced cutters and pliers, which is why I made them my pick here.

 7. BikeMaster Safety (or Locking) Wire Pliers/Cutters